On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Introduction

 \section{Introduction}

 Electric power distribution is undergoing a profound transformation driven by the large-scale integration of single-phase technologies such as electric vehicles (EVs) and distributed energy resources (DERs).
 While these developments support decarbonization and enhance system resilience, they introduce persistent phase-to-phase imbalances that lead to voltage unbalance across the network.
 This condition degrades power quality, increases losses, and accelerates wear on three-phase equipment and industrial machinery \cite{woolley2012statistical}, \cite{ma2020review}, imposing significant costs on utilities and end users \cite{PERERA202349}.
-As the penetration of single-phase devices continues to rise, voltage unbalance is expected to intensify, posing a serious threat to the efficient operation of distribution networks and the equitable allocation of costs among users and phases.
+As the penetration of single-phase devices continues to rise, voltage unbalance (VU) is expected to intensify, posing a serious threat to the efficient operation of distribution networks and the equitable allocation of costs among users and phases.
 Understanding its impact on network losses \cite{LoadUnbalanceLosses2019}, capital expenditures, and locational electricity prices is essential; without such insights, market mechanisms risk misallocating costs, distorting investment signals, and undermining economic efficiency \cite{liu2022using}.

-Distribution Locational Marginal Prices (DLMP) provide a principled framework for allocating operational costs to specific nodes and phases.
-Derived from the dual variables of an AC Optimal Power Flow (AC-OPF) formulation, DLMPs can be decomposed into interpretable components—such as energy, losses, and congestion—that offer actionable signals for network planning, DER siting, and market settlement \cite{liu2017distribution}, \cite{heydt2012pricing}, \cite{papavasiliou2017analysis}.
-However, most existing DLMP formulations assume balanced network conditions and neglect the effects of voltage unbalance entirely \cite{wang2022dlmp}, \cite{Saeed}.
-This omission limits their applicability in increasingly unbalanced distribution systems.
+Distribution Locational Marginal Prices (DLMP) provide a principled framework for allocating operational costs to specific nodes and phases \cite{liu2017distribution}.
+Derived from the dual variables of an AC Optimal Power Flow (AC-OPF) formulation, DLMPs can be decomposed into interpretable components—such as energy, losses, and congestion—that offer actionable signals for network planning, DER siting, and market settlement \cite{heydt2012pricing}, \cite{papavasiliou2017analysis}.
+Motivated by these properties, a substantial body of work has extended DLMP theory to distribution settings and market operation, emphasizing DLMP as a marginal cost-based mechanism that supports cost causation, efficient DER participation, and decentralized or competitive clearing structures \cite{wang2022dlmp, sabillon, ruan2025distribution}.